PGA: Personalizing Grasping Agents with Single Human-Robot Interaction: INTRODUCTION

 \section{INTRODUCTION}

 Empowering robots with the ability to comprehend human natural language presents a formidable yet vital challenge within the realms of AI and Robotics~\cite{robots_that_use_language}.
-This capability, which involves understanding and executing instructions couched in human language, allows for more intuitive human-robot interactions.
-Addressing this capability, the field has extensively studied Language-Conditioned Robotic Grasping (LCRG)~\cite{gvcci,ivgorefhri,ingress}, which focuses on robotic systems that ground and grasp objects based on language instructions.
+This capability, which involves understanding and executing human language instructions, allows for more intuitive human-robot interactions.
+The researchers have studied such capability in the context of Language-Conditioned Robotic Grasping (LCRG)~\cite{gvcci, srfnlifrm, invigorate, ingress, lopfribhsr, cpaptbgl, avgrefrm, ivgorefhri, reiofitsf, iprwowusli}, which focuses on robotic systems that ground and grasp objects based on language instructions.

-Current approaches in LCRG predominantly rely on generic expressions when describing objects for manipulation, leading to less intuitive human-robot communication.
-For instance, a person might instinctively instruct, ``\textit{Get my AirPods}''.
-However, with current robotic systems that operate on generic understandings, one might need to instruct, ``\textit{Get the white pebble-shaped object in front of the blue cup}''.
+Current approaches in LCRG~\cite{srfnlifrm, invigorate, ingress, lopfribhsr, cpaptbgl, avgrefrm, ivgorefhri, reiofitsf, iprwowusli, gvcci} predominantly rely on generic language expressions when describing objects for manipulation, leading to less intuitive human-robot communication.
+For instance, a person might instinctively instruct, ``\textit{Get my wallet}''.
+However, with current LCRG systems that operate on generic instructions, one might need to instruct, ``\textit{Get the black-colored wallet next to the laptop}''.
 This forces users to craft their instructions to suit the robot's limited knowledge base, what can be termed as \textit{robot-centric} directives.
 However, many non-expert users find this \textit{robot-centric} directives both unfamiliar and cumbersome.
-To truly facilitate more intuitive \textit{user-centric} interactions, robots should have more shared personal knowledge with their users beyond the generic, understanding personalized expressions.
+To truly facilitate more intuitive \textit{user-centric} interactions, robots should have more shared personal knowledge with their users beyond the generic, understanding personal objects.